 Each of these NROs operate in their regions with local groups, volunteers, and staff.

 Greenpeace International needed an online community platform that can be duplicated and adapted for each NRO to manage their own regional community and goals, while maintaining a consistent structure across all of the organizations.

-Connecting and activating local volunteers
+Connecting and activating local groups and volunteers